nh4ttruong/nh4ttruong.github.io/README.md

-# About the site
+# About me

-I archive my study and my experiments such as write up CTF, some projects,....
+I use this page to archive my study and my experiments such as write up CTF, some project's subjects,....

-You can read detaily at [this page](https://nh4ttruong.github.io)
+You can read more at [this page](https://nh4ttruong.github.io)

-## Note
-- First, I make this repo to archive the write-up CTF.
+# About post on blog

+The post's topic relate to CTF, project, subject at school,....

-- Now, I use it as a blog/portfolio for myself!
+I hope that it will useful for you ^^

+All report please contact me at [email address](mailto:truongtbn243@gmail.com?subject=[GitHub Report] Source Han Sans) or [Facebook](https://fb.com/nh4ttruong).
+Thanks in advanced!